milandobrota/milandobrota.github.io/_posts/2015-03-08-three-dimensions-of-learning.md

 If a methodology is not working, don't be afraid to adapt it to your needs, or eliminate it completely.
 This is not a bad thing.
 Too many people see things as black or white, assuming that they need to follow a methodology by the book, or they wouldn't be "doing it right".
 In addition, many people assume that if a methodology is popular, it should be working for them.
 In reality, a lot of these methodologies are unfortunately nothing more than a collection of opinions, with no backing in science and without any systematic data that could demonstrate their alleged superiority.

-I think people generally do a good job figuring out what to do when they get blocked.
+I think people generally do a good job figuring out what to do when they face obvious, immediate issues.
 But let's not stop there.
 Pay attention.
 Think.
 And don't be afraid to challenge the status quo.